-13.2 Implementation and corridor plan reviews
+12.3 Implementation and corridor plan reviews

 The implementation plans and corridor plans, which sit alongside and support the strategy, should be viewed as living documents as they set out projects and activities considered appropriate at the time they were developed and approved, based on the best information available at that time.
-The plans require ongoing updates and review to ensure they reflect new information as it becomes available.
+The plans require ongoing updates and review to ensure they give effect to the RLTS and reflect new information as it becomes available.

 The detailed components of these plans are too complex to review at one time.
 In order to allow the regional community to focus on particular elements of the region's transport network, it is proposed to continue the practice of having a series of rolling reviews of the implementation plans and corridor plans.
 Corridor plans typically take some 18 months to review and implementation plans take around 12 months to review.

-The following table sets out the proposed next cycle of the review programme for the implementation docum ents v whick ı sup port the str ategy.
+The following table (Table 8) sets out the proposed next cycle of the review programme for the implementation documents which support the strategy.

 Document Last approved Next review

 Regional Passenger Transport Plan 1999 Underway - late 2007

 Ngauranga to Wellington Airport Corridor Plan 1999 Underway - early 2008

 Regional Rail Plan n/a Developed 2007-08

 Wairarapa Corridor Plan Dec 2004 2009 - 10

 Hutt Corridor Plan Dec 2004 2008 - 09

 Pedestrian Plan May 2004 2007 - 08

 Cycling Plan May 2004 2007 - 08

 Western Corridor Plan April 2006 2008 - 09

-Travel Demand Management Strategy Dec 2005 2008 - 09
+Travel Demand Management Plan Dec 2005 2008 - 09

 Road Safety Plan Sept 2004 2009 - 10

-Table 6: Proposed review programme for implementation documents.
+Table 8: Proposed review programme for implementation documents.